solana-labs/solana/book/src/cluster/ledger-replication.md

    segment.

-8. The replicator sends a PoRep proof transaction which contains its sha state
+8. The archiver sends a PoRep proof transaction which contains its sha state

    at the end of the sampling operation, its seed and the samples it used to the

    current leader and it is put onto the ledger.

-9. During a given turn the replicator should submit many proofs for the same segment
+9. During a given turn the archiver should submit many proofs for the same segment

    and based on the `RATIO_OF_FAKE_PROOFS` some of those proofs must be fake.

-10. As the PoRep game enters the next turn, the replicator must submit a
+10. As the PoRep game enters the next turn, the archiver must submit a

     transaction with the mask of which proofs were fake during the last turn.
 This

-    transaction will define the rewards for both replicators and validators.
+    transaction will define the rewards for both archivers and validators.

-11. Finally for a turn N, as the PoRep game enters turn N + 3, replicator's proofs for
+11. Finally for a turn N, as the PoRep game enters turn N + 3, archiver's proofs for

     turn N will be counted towards their rewards.